shanemcdonagh/jupyter/README.md

 # Graph Theory

 ## Introduction
-This repository will be used as my learning environment throughout this current module, through Python.
+This repository will be used as my learning environment throughout this current module, through **Python**.

-Jupyter is used for data visualization and analysis
+**Jupyter** is a platform in which we will use for data visualization and analysis

 ## Learning Outcomes
 - Learn about ideas and concepts within graph theory